 Moving to Brisbane

-Brisbane is the capital of Queensland and is Australia's third biggest city.
-It has a rapidly expanding population of over 2 million and is home to a significant expat population of a wide variety of nationalities.
+Brisbane is the capital of Queensland and is one of Australia's biggest cities.
+It has a rapidly expanding population of over 2 million and is home to a significant expat population from a wide variety of nationalities.
 The largest portion of expats living in Brisbane are from the UK or New Zealand, but there are also significant numbers of Indian, Chinese and South African expats in the city, among others.

-Expats should have no problems finding suitable employment, as one would expect with a growing city.
+Expats should have no problems finding suitable employment in Brisbane, as one would expect with a growing city.
 Some of the city's main industries include IT, finance and administration.
-The cost of accommodation, along with the general cost of living, is much less than in Sydney or Melbourne.
+The cost of accommodation, along with the general cost of living, is far lower than in Sydney or Melbourne.